Want to know how to study effectively for exams? I’ve got you covered – because I’ve been there!

 *Disclosure: Some of the links in this post are affiliate links, meaning I will receive compensation if you purchase a product through one of the links (at no cost to you).
 Please note that I only include products I personally support and recommend.*

-Step 1 for How to Prepare for Exams: Map Out the Schedule
+Step 1 for How to Study Effectively for Exams: Map Out the Schedule

 Most professors are going to place all of the exam dates in your syllabus at the beginning of the semester.
 This is your opportunity to plan ahead and make sure that you don’t have to pull an all-nighter right before test day (trust me… avoid all-nighters… they suck).